takluyver/pynsist/doc/cfgfile.rst

    a console for the process.
 If ``false``, or not specified, they will use the ``pyw`` launcher, which doesn't create a console.

+.. describe:: extra_preamble (optional)

+   Any extra Python commands to be run before your code is launched, for example to set environment variables needed by pygtk.
+This is only valid if you use ``entry_point`` to specify how to launch your application.

 .. _shortcut_config:

 Shortcut sections